wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 contributions from the resolver operators.

 Yes, we are fully aware of the circular dependency of trying to resolve e.g www.internic.net when bootstrapping.
-More discussion on serving the root zone over HTTP by IP will be added later. */
+More discussion on serving the IANA root zone over HTTP by IP will be added later. */

 ## ISC BIND 9.14 and above